 Indian English literature has always been rich and varied through centuries.
-It’s one of the most ancient literature and is honored by the rest of the world.
+It’s one of the most ancient pieces of literature and is honored by the rest of the world.

 There are many notable writers who have contributed immensely to Indian English Literature and made it valuable.
 A few of the popular names are Rabindranath Tagore, Vikram Seth, R K Narayanan, Salman Rushdie, Ruskin Bond, Khushwant Singh, Jhumpa Lahiri, Anita Desai, Arundhuti Roy, and Shashi Tharoor.

 We have listed out a few best books by Indian Authors which you can’t miss reading.

 It’s the first novel written by Arundhati Roy, which made her the winner of the 1997 booker prize.
 The book talks about the small things like caste, religion, love, whom to love, whom not to love, etc. It expresses various factors that affect people’s behavior and their lives.
 It’s a story about fraternal twins who reunited after horrifying past childhood experiences.